f4exb/sdrangel/plugins/samplesink/limesdroutput/readme.md

 <h3>13: TSP FIR filter bandwidth</h3>

-USe the wheels to adjust the bandwidth of the hardware TSP FIR filter.
+Use the wheels to adjust the bandwidth of the hardware TSP FIR filter.

 <h3>14: Gain</h2>

 Use this slider to adjust the global gain of the Tx chain.
-LimeSuite software automatically set optimals values of the amplifiers to achive this global gain.
+LimeSuite software automatically set optimal values of the amplifiers to achive this global gain.
 This gain can be set between 0 and 70 dB in 1 dB steps.
 The value in dB appears at the right of the slider.

 <h3>15: Stream status indicator</h3>